tdsmale/tdsmale.github.io/Jungian.md

 - Constructive: Hospitality.
 Finds it constructive to promote a mutually welcoming atmosphere.
 - Obligation: Isolation.
 Feels obligated to try observing an inequitable distance.
 - Unnatural: Profitability.
 Finds it unnatural to promote competitive escalation.
 - Indulgant: Tangentiality.
-Can over-indulge emphasising cooperative structural possibilities.
+Can over-exploit emphasising cooperative structural possibilities.
 - Unconscious: Silliness.
 Unconsciously provokes the adoption of silly social personas.
 - Trivializing: Privilege.
 Trivializes the emphasis of retentive relations.
 - Repressed: Expenditure.
 Represses the adoption of aggressive self-interest.